PriyanshuJain13/customClothing/README.md

 ## Getting Started

-First, download the code in zip
-#then, open terminal for client:
+First, download the code in zip then, open terminal for client and type:
 ```bash
 npm run dev
 ```
-then open terminal for server
+then open terminal for server and type:
 ```bash
 npm start
 ```